roomate/MVA-Projects/Kernel_Methods/README.md

 As usual, there is a training phase followed by a testing phase.

 The training phase concerns the encoder and the decoder.
 For the encoder, it amounts to find the principal components of the test dataset.
 It costs the computation of eigenvalues.
-For the decoder, it consists in finding the optimal coefficients of the MKRR.
-Numerically speaking, it amounts to inverse the Ridge matrix.
+For the decoder, it consists in computing the optimal coefficients of the kernel decomposition.
+Numerically speaking, the majority of the cost comes from the inversion of the Ridge matrix.

 The test dataset is simply made by adding a uniform pixel-wise noise to some clean MNIST.